Car Won’t Start Power Steering Light On; Why?

 When they are low on fluid or wear out, they can cause a slow response from your steering wheel.
 Any wear or damage to these parts can be a safety hazard, so check and replace them as necessary.

 The belt connects the pump to the pulley, which helps move the steering wheel.
-If either of these parts fails or are damaged from low fluid levels, handling problems will be.
+If either of these parts fails or is damaged from low fluid levels, handling problems will be.

-Be aware that power steering systems are not easy or inexpensive when repaired.
+Be aware that power steering systems are not easy or inexpensive when repair.
 If you have a problem with your current power steering system, then you may want to consider replacing it.

 Is It Safe To Drive With The Power Steering Light On?